-The GMP-licensed pharmacy of the Leiden University Medical Center (LUMC) is our full-service partner in early-stage clinical research.
-They prepare and deliver the pharmaceutical products, including investigational medicinal products (IMPs), and offer tailor-made solutions to help answer our sponsors’ questions.
+The GMP-licensed pharmacy of the Leiden University Medical Center is our full-service partner in early-stage clinical research.
+The LUMC pharmacy prepares and delivers pharmaceutical products, including investigational medicinal products, and offers tailor-made solutions to help answer our sponsors’ questions.

 CHDR takes an active approach to ensuring ethical practices in research.
-We develop the study protocol, submit it to a certified ethics committee and the competent authority, and communicate with the Dutch regulatory bodies.
+We provide all the services needed to optimise the development of a new protocol and streamline the approval process.

 The ability to identify adverse cardiac effects is a crucial part of early drug development.
 CHDR offers a wide range of Good Clinical Practice (GCP)-certified diagnostic procedures that can be tailored to meet the needs of the sponsor and satisfy the regulatory authorities.

-With three decades of experience in innovative, early-stage clinical drug research, our data management service is known for excellent planning and organisation.
-Our data managers engage seamlessly with both internal and external operational teams from the start of a study until database lock, ensuring timely, high quality deliverables.
+Our data managers engage seamlessly with both internal and external operational teams from the start of a study until database lock, ensuring timely, high-quality deliverables.